sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 The REST server must use the same certificate scheme as the gNMI server to validate client certificates.

 #### 1.1.1.6 Local User Management and UserDB Sync
 An interface must be developed for local user management, so that administrators can add users and assign passwords and roles to them.
-Administrators (with the appropriate role) must be able to add/delete users, modify users' passwords, and modify users' roles.
+Administrators with the appropriate role must be able to add/delete users, modify user passwords, and modify user roles.
 They must be able to do so through all of the NBIs, meaning that a YANG model and CLI tree must be developed.

-Additionally, users created via the NBIs must be stored in the Redis DB and synced with the Linux user database in `/etc/passwd` and `/etc/shadow`.
-Likewise, users created in Linux via `useradd` (or modified via `usermod` or `passwd`) must be synced to the Redis User DB as well (See section 3.2.6 for info on the UserDB).

-To facilitate the sync between users in the UserDB and with users in Linux, a service must run on the host that listens for both changes to `/etc/passwd` and changes to UserDB, since users can be created via either interface (UserDB via NBIs / Linux commands).
+Users must be added to the Linux database (`/etc/passwd`, `/etc/group`, and optionally `/etc/shadow`).
+That's where a user is mapped to a Linux [User Identifier](https://en.wikipedia.org/wiki/User_identifier) (UID) and primary [Group Identifier](https://en.wikipedia.org/wiki/Group_identifier) (GID).
+When users are created they also need to be assigned roles.
+Roles are simply defined as Linux groups (`/etc/group`) and assigned to users as [Supplementary GIDs](https://en.wikipedia.org/wiki/Group_identifier#Supplementary_groups).

+When a user is created it also needs to be assigned certificates that will allow them to communicate with the REST server.
+Finally, all users need to be added to the REDIS database (see [section 3.2.6]()) where additional information about each user can be stored (e.g. *tenant*).

+Since these operations (i.e. creating Linux users, assigning certificates, etc.) are non-trivial, the process of creating users will be entrusted to the Host Account Management Daemon (**hamd**).

+##### 1.1.1.6.1 Host Account Management Daemon (hamd)

+The hamd process runs on the host.
+It is accessed via a DBus interface that provides the ability to access and/or modify the host's Linux database (`/etc/passwd`, `/etc/group`, and optionally `/etc/shadow`).
+Since DBus is a secured interface we can control which processes will be allowed to access hamd.

+The hamd process will provide the following APIs to create/modify/delete user and group (role) accounts:

+- **useradd**: To create new users (similar to GNU [useradd](http://man7.org/linux/man-pages/man8/useradd.8.html))
+- **userdel**: To delete a user (similar to GNU [userdel](http://man7.org/linux/man-pages/man8/userdel.8.html))
+- **passwd**: To change a user password (similar to GNU [passwd](http://man7.org/linux/man-pages/man1/passwd.1.html))
+- **set_roles**: To set a user's roles (similar to GNU [usermod](http://man7.org/linux/man-pages/man8/usermod.8.html))
+- **groupadd**: To create new groups/roles (similar to GNU [groupadd](http://man7.org/linux/man-pages/man8/groupadd.8.html))
+- **groupdel**: To delete groups/roles (similar to GNU [groupdel](http://man7.org/linux/man-pages/man8/groupdel.8.html))

+##### 1.1.1.6.2 Name Service Switch

+In addition to providing APIs to create/modify/delete user and group (role) accounts, hamd also provides APIs to simply read user and group (role) accounts.
+Here's the list:

+- **getpwnam**: To retrieve user credentials (similar to POSIX [getpwnam](http://man7.org/linux/man-pages/man3/getpwnam.3.html))
+- **getpwuid**: To retrieve user credentials (similar to POSIX [getpwuid](http://man7.org/linux/man-pages/man3/getpwnam.3.html))
+- **getgrnam**: To retrieve group/role credentials (similar to POSIX [getgrnam](http://man7.org/linux/man-pages/man3/getgrnam.3.html))
+- **getgrgid**: To retrieve group/role credentials (similar to POSIX [getgrgid](http://man7.org/linux/man-pages/man3/getgrnam.3.html))

+These APIs, however, are meant to be invoked through [NSS](https://en.wikipedia.org/wiki/Name_Service_Switch) (name service switch).
+That is, applications running in containers can simply continue invoking the standard POSIX APIs (`getpwnam()`, `getgrnam()`, etc) and a Host Account Management NSS module will ensure that the credentials get retrieved from hamd running on the host.
+The HAM NSS module (`libnss_ham.so.2`) need be installed and configured (`/etc/nsswitch.conf`) in the containers that require access to the host's Linux database.

 ### 1.1.2 Configuration and Management Requirements
 An interface and accompanying CLI must be developed for local user management.
 Local users should be configurable like any other feature: via CLI, REST, and gNMI.
 Additionally, users may also be created and managed via Linux commands in the Bash shell.
 This will add additional complexity and require a service to sync between the Redis DB and the Linux user database.